peteroupc/peteroupc.github.io/bernoulli.md

 1. Special case: If _c_ is 0, return 1.
 If _k_ is 0, run the **algorithm for exp(&minus;_z_)** (given later in this page) with _z_ = _c_, and return the result.
 2. Generate _N_, a Poisson random variate with mean _c_.
 3. Set _i_ to 0, then while _i_ < _N_:
     1. Flip the input coin until the flip returns 0 or the coin is flipped _k_ times, whichever comes first.
-Return 0 if all of the coin flips (including the last) return 1.
+Return 0 if _k_ is 0 or all of the coin flips (including the last) return 1.
     2. Add 1 to _i_.
 4. Return 1.